 Before you enable or setup DBaaS or MWaaS, you must create a PaaS Infrastructure Zone which allows you to define the placement policy constraints for a specified set of targets and the users to whom this zone will be available.

-Software Pools: A software pool is a set of homogeneous resources.
+Software Pool: A software pool is a set of homogeneous resources.
 You can create software pools for DBaaS and MWaaS.
 A Database Pool, which is created in DBaaS, is a collection of database homes, databases, or container databases depending on the type of cloud service model selected.
 You can create a Middleware Pool, used for MWaaS, which is a collection of middleware homes.

 A software pool has the following constraints: